-- knowledge of the insurance market in terms of products, business characteristics and distribution networks; - knowledge of the roles, responsibilities and decision-making powers comprising the company Governance System; - knowledge of the business models in terms of organisation and commercial strategies; - capacity to use the conclusions drawn by the actuarial and financial analyses; - knowledge of primary and secondary legislation and of the related impact on company business; - knowledge of the Company's Internal Control System.
+- knowledge of the insurance market in terms of products, business characteristics and distribution networks; - knowledge of the roles, responsibilities and decision-making powers comprising the company Governance System; - knowledge of the business models in terms of organization and commercial strategies; - capacity to use the conclusions drawn by the actuarial and financial analyses; - knowledge of primary and secondary legislation and of the related impact on company business; - knowledge of the Company's Internal Control System; - knowledge of the issues relating to the risk management of an insurance company; - knowledge of information technology issues for an insurance company.

-The concept of proper instead regards the personal integrity that must characterise all addressees of the policy.
+The concept of proper instead regards the personal integrity that must characterize all addressees of the policy.
 These subjects must go about the activities assigned them conscientiously and with a suitable level of diligence.
 Integrity consists precisely in the reputation and trust enjoyed by a person in respect of being able to always consider the justified interests of the players involved in the business processes and their capacity to comply with internal and external regulations, as well as standards and practices of corporate conduct.
 It is therefore essential that persons assigned essential duties have shown no evidence of being unsuitable to managerial roles due to crimes they may have committed.
 Subjects assigned essential duties must also not carry out any activities that may result in conflicts of interest or apparent conflicts of interest.

-The requirement of indipendence guarantees the absence of offices/appointments in potential conflict of interest.
+The requirement of independence guarantees the absence of offices/appointments in potential conflict of interest.
 Failure to satisfy this requirement means that the person cannot be elected to the office or shall forfeit it.